radanalyticsio/oshinko-cli/docs/ClusterConfigs.md

 # Using named cluster configurations

-Oshinko uses a ConfigMap to store named cluster configurations.
+Oshinko uses configmaps to store named cluster configurations.
 This document describes how to add or edit named configurations and how to use them with oshinko-rest.

-## The oshinko-cluster-configs ConfigMap

-The `tools/server-ui-template.yaml` creates a ConfigMap named `oshinko-cluster-configs` which is read by oshinko-rest.
+## Named cluster configuration fields

-Any named cluster configuration defined in the ConfigMap can be used to create or scale a cluster.
+A named cluster configuration can contain the following fields:

-The default ConfigMap contains a single configuration named `small`.
-The `small` configuration specifies a cluster that has three worker nodes.
-To see what configurations are defined, use `oc export` in your project after launching oshinko:
+* mastercount -- the number of master nodes, currently limited to 1
+* workercount -- the number of worker nodes
+* sparkmasterconfig -- the name of a configmap that holds spark configuration files for the spark master
+* sparkworkerconfig -- the name of a configmap that holds spark configuration files for the spark workers

+A fully populated configmap called `myconfigs` might look like this:

-    $ oc export configmap oshinko-cluster-configs
+  $ oc export configmap myconfigs
   apiVersion: v1
   data:
-      small.workercount: "3"
+    sparkmasterconfig: master-config
+    sparkworkerconfig: worker-config
+    workercount: "4"
+    mastercount: "1"
   kind: ConfigMap
   metadata:
     creationTimestamp: null
-      labels:
-        app: oshinko
-      name: oshinko-cluster-configs

-Named configurations are defined in the data section of the ConfigMap.
-Currently `workercount` is the only parameter which may be set for a configuration (`mastercount` may actually be set but is constrained to a value of "1").
-A parameter is set using the name of the configuration followed by a dot and the name of the parameter.

-To add a configuration called `large` with a `workercount` of ten, the ConfigMap would be modified to look like this:

-    apiVersion: v1
-    data:
-      small.workercount: "3"
-      large.workercount: "10"
-    kind: ConfigMap
-    metadata:
-      creationTimestamp: null
-      labels:
-        app: oshinko
-      name: oshinko-cluster-configs
+    name: myconfigs

+A simple way to construct a configmap is to create it initially empty and then edit it as shown below to add fields (for other methods of creating configmaps, refer to the OpenShift documentation):

+  $ oc create configmap mynewconfig

-## Editing oshinko-cluster-configs
+## Editing a named configuration

-The simplest way to edit oshinko-cluster-configs for a particular project is to use the CLI:
+To modify a named configuration, simply edit the corresponding configmap.
+A simple way to edit a configmap is to use the CLI:

-    $ oc edit configmap oshinko-cluster-configs
+    $ oc edit configmap mynewconfig

+This will open an editor showing the contents of the configmap as yaml.
+Note, if the configmap was created empty, the `data` section will be missing and must be added to the yaml file.

+Simply add fields to the data section or modify existing fields and exit the editor.

-From the OpenShift console oshinko-cluster-configs may be edited by going to "Resources -> other resources" and selecting ConfigMap as the resource type.
+From the OpenShift console configmaps may be edited by going to "Resources -> other resources" and selecting `ConfigMap` as the resource type.

-There may be a short delay before configuration changes are visible to the oshinko-rest pod.

 ## The default configuration

 There is a default configuration named `default` which specifies a cluster with one spark master and one spark worker.
 All cluster configurations start with the values from `default` and then optionally update values.
-So the `small` configuration shown above inherits values from `default` and then modifies its own `workercount` to be three.

-Note, the `default` configuration itself can be modified in a project by editing `oshinko-cluster-configs` and adding a definition for `default`.
+Note, the `default` configuration itself can be modified in a project by creating a configmap named `default`.

 ## Where configuration names may be used